WebDevStudios/wds-block-based-theme/README.md

 ![screenshot](https://dl.dropbox.com/s/xhimdjroyrgih9a/Screen%20Shot%202020-08-18%20at%2012.05.09%20PM.png?dl=0)

-*This action will export all of the Block Grammar into their respective Template and Template Part files.*
+*This action will export all of the Block Grammar into their respective Template and Template Part files.* This feature is similar to ACF's [Local JSON](https://www.advancedcustomfields.com/resources/local-json/).

 ---